xying21/ckb_sdk/docs/introduction/overview_java.md

 ## Overview

-CKB Java SDK (ckb-sdk-java) encapsulates cryptographic algorithms, RPC services to support the development of applications on [CKB](https://github.com/nervosnetwork/ckb).
-The knowledge of CKB Data Model (see [Nervos CKB Reference](https://docs.nervos.org/docs/reference/introduction) and [CKB RFC: CKB Data Structures](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)) and [JSON-RPC](https://github.com/nervosnetwork/ckb/tree/develop/rpc) are crucial for developing applications by using the SDK.
+CKB Java SDK (ckb-sdk-java) encapsulates cryptographic algorithms and RPC services to support the development of applications on [CKB](https://github.com/nervosnetwork/ckb).
+The knowledge of CKB Data Model (see [Nervos CKB Reference](https://docs.nervos.org/docs/reference/introduction) and [CKB RFC: CKB Data Structures](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)) and [JSON-RPC](https://github.com/nervosnetwork/ckb/tree/develop/rpc) are crucial in developing applications by using this SDK.

-The SDK starts supporting the **CKB**, **CKB indexer** and **Mercury** module by using the [DefaultCkbApi](https://github.com/nervosnetwork/ckb-sdk-java/blob/455f866c6faf5f63c781e74edefac5f7426a4019/ckb-api/src/main/java/org/nervos/api/DefaultCkbApi.java#L54) API since 0.43.1 version.
+The SDK uses the [DefaultCkbApi](https://github.com/nervosnetwork/ckb-sdk-java/blob/455f866c6faf5f63c781e74edefac5f7426a4019/ckb-api/src/main/java/org/nervos/api/DefaultCkbApi.java#L54) API to support the **CKB**, **CKB indexer** and **Mercury** module starting from 0.43.1 version.
 For more information, see [CkbApiTest.java](https://github.com/nervosnetwork/ckb-sdk-java/blob/develop/ckb-api/src/test/java/org/nervos/api/CkbApiTest.java).<!--The SDK has started supporting the CKB indexer module since the indexer module was deprecated in [ckb_v0.36.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.36.0).
 For more information about the CKB indexer module, see the [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example/src/main/java/org/nervos/ckb) of CKB indexer.-->

 <!--For more information about the CKB indexer module, see the [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example/src/main/java/org/nervos/ckb) of CKB indexer.-->